aliuosio/mage2.docker/README.md

 * A preconfigured `env.php` connects to mariadb, redis via sockets with `install.sh`
 * Elastic Search container ist preconfigured with `install.sh`
 * Redis container ist preconfigured with `install.sh`
+* Mailhog Connection in Magento 2 DB ist preconfigured with `install.sh`

 > be sure to use `allure-framework/allure-phpunit` `1.2.3` instead of `1.2.0` due to this [issue](https://github.com/docker-library/php/issues/719)
 ### Requirements